Rabbid76/graphics-snippets/documentation/draw_mesh.md

 >
 > ....
 >
 > A new extension, [ARB_compatibility](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_compatibility.txt), was introduced when OpenGL 3.1 was revealed.
-The presence of this extension is a signal to the user that deprecated or removed features are still available through the original entrypoints and enumerations.
+The presence of this extension is a signal to the user that deprecated or removed features are still available through the original entry points and enumerations.
 The behavior of such implementations is defined with a separate, much larger, [OpenGL Specification](https://www.khronos.org/opengl/wiki/OpenGL_Specification).
 Thus, there was a backwards-compatible specification and a non-backwards compatible specification.<br/>
 > However, since many implementations support the deprecated and removed features anyway, some implementations want to be able to provide a way for users of higher GL versions to gain access to the old APIs.
 Several techniques were tried, and it has settled down into a division between Core and Compatibility contexts.

 See [Khronos wiki - Fixed Function Pipeline](https://www.khronos.org/opengl/wiki/Fixed_Function_Pipeline):